-1. Be timely.

-Be independent (free of external manipulation, interference, discrimination, and intimidation)

-- Have clear objectives. - o Have the capacity to influence the stakeholders. - o Obtain feedback. - o Trigger provision of resources and other modifications, where needed. - o Be properly documented and disclosed by the borrower. - Generate minutes from every meeting/interview. - Generate recordings or photos, if culturally accepted.
+- o Be timely. - o Be independent (free of external manipulation, interference, discrimination, and intimidation) - Have clear objectives. - o Have the capacity to influence the stakeholders. - Obtain feedback. - Trigger provision of resources and other modifications, where needed. - o Be properly documented and disclosed by the borrower. - o Generate minutes from every meeting/interview. - Generate recordings or photos, if culturally accepted.